Pratap Prabhakar Gauns

 Pratap Prabhakar Gauns or Pratap Prabhakar Gawas (born 2 August 1963) is an Indian politician from the state of Goa.
 He was elected to the Goa Legislative Assembly election as a member of the Indian National Congress party in 2008.
 He won against BJP candidate Pramod Sawant by a margin of 1534 votes.

 During his tenure in Goa Legislative Assembly, he acted as a member of the Estimates Committee, Committee on Delegations, Panel of Presiding Members, and Committee on Public Undertakings.

 Personal life

 Pratap Prabhakar Gauns was born on 2 August 1963 to Prabhakar Y. Gauns and Parvati P. Gauns at Navelim village located in Bicholim Tehsil of North Goa district in Goa, India.
 He comes from the prominent Maratha family of the Gauns.
 His family traces their roots to the Gauns clan of Marathas.
-Pratap has passed the Secondary School Certificate Examination from Goa Board of Secondary & Higher Education.
-Pratap Prabhakar Gauns is married to Geeta Pratap Gauns and the couple have two children.
+Pratap has passed the Secondary School Certificate Examination from Goa Board of Secondary and Higher Education.
+Pratap Prabhakar Gauns is married to Geeta Pratap Gauns and the couple has two children.